php-dev-br/laravel-doc-pt-br/broadcasting.md

 For example, imagine your application is able to export a user's data to a CSV file and email it to them.
 However, creating this CSV file takes several minutes so you choose to create and mail the CSV within a [queued job](queues.md).
-When the CSV has been created and mailed to the user, we can use event broadcasting to dispatch an `App\Events\UserDataExported` event that is received by our application's JavaScript.
+When the CSV has been created and mailed to the user, we can use event broadcasting to dispatch a `App\Events\UserDataExported` event that is received by our application's JavaScript.
 Once the event is received, we can display a message to the user that their CSV has been emailed to them without them ever needing to refresh the page.

 To assist you in building these types of features, Laravel makes it easy to " broadcast" your server-side Laravel [events](events.md) over a WebSocket connection.
 Broadcasting your Laravel events allows you to share the same event names and data between your server-side Laravel application and your client-side JavaScript application.

 The core concepts behind broadcasting are simple: clients connect to named channels on the frontend, while your Laravel application broadcasts events to